firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-06-11-five-stories-in-the-monsoon-night.md

 "I see.
 Then I would like to know who you are, beyond being a swordswoman and a member of the Sisterhood."

-"Past member," I said shortly, and when he showed with a look on his face that that would not be enough, I sighed.
+"Past member," I said shortly and, when he showed with a look on his face that that would not be enough, I sighed.

 "Everyone knows that the king of Wan is dead," I said carefully.
 "He died when the Kang clan usurped his throne.
 They cut off his head, and they threw it into the sea."